Search Elsevier Student Life

 To make sure new graduates are prepared for what’s to come, the test will include case studies that challenge test-takers to think critically.
 In unfolding case studies and stand-alone case studies, different types of questions will be used to test how you would approach situations you would see in the real world.

-This change in the NCLEX will hopefully give students the confidence to make sound clinical decisions, be patient-ready sooner, and achieve the best outcomes for patients.
+This change in the NCLEX gives students the confidence to make sound clinical decisions, be patient-ready sooner, and achieve the best outcomes for patients.

-The Next Generation NCLEX is an improved version of the current NCLEX.
-According to the NCSBN, this exam will ask better questions to help new nurses think critically when providing care and make the right decisions in the clinical setting.
+The Next Generation NCLEX (NGN) is an improved version of the previous NCLEX.
+According to the NCSBN, this exam asks new nurses better questions to increase critical thinking and decision making, which ultimately improves patient care.

 Read the NCSBN FAQ for Candidates